-These cases represent binding authority from Minnesota or the U.S. Supreme Court.
-Also included are cases from the Eighth Circuit.
-It's important to confirm that these cases are consistent with current state law and agency policy which may be more restrictive.
+These cases represent binding authority from Tennessee, the 6th Circuit, or U.S. Supreme Court.
+It's important to confirm these cases are consistent with current state law and agency policy which may be more restrictive.

-Use of a Thermal Imaging Device Against a Home Is an Unreasonable Search:
+Use of a Thermal Imaging Device Is an Unreasonable Search:

 In Kyllo v.
 United States, the Supreme Court examined the use of thermal imaging technology by law enforcement to conduct searches without a warrant.
 The case involved the use of a thermal imager by the Department of the Interior to detect heat emanating from the petitioner Kyllo's home, which led to the suspicion of marijuana growth.
+The Court held that the use of such technology constituted a search under the Fourth Amendment and was presumptively unreasonable without a warrant.
 The Court stated, "Where, as here, the Government uses a device that is not in general public use, to explore details of the home that would previously have been unknowable without physical intrusion, the surveillance is a 'search' and is presumptively unreasonable without a warrant."

-&lt;sup>1 Kyllo v.
-United States, 533 U.S. 27 (2001)
+Kyllo v.
+U.S., 533 U.S. 27 (2001)